 The Psychological Effects

-Most scams only take the victim’s money; I think Christian teachings double the insult by harming psychological health.
-It’s hard to measure religiosity, awkward to assess psychological damage, and finicky to prove a causal relationship between the two, but despite this, a lot of respected doctors and psychologists claim many mental health issues are caused by strongly held Christian beliefs.
+It is hard to measure religiosity, awkward to assess psychological damage, and finicky to prove a causal relationship between the two, but despite this, many respected doctors and psychologists claim various mental health issues are caused by Christian beliefs.

-While humanists promote being strong, resilient, autonomous, and assertive, people in churches are told they must be subordinate to God, and that personal identity and self-esteem reside only in the relationship with Jesus.
+While humanists usually encourage people to be strong, resilient, autonomous, and assertive, people in Churches are usually told they must be subordinate to God, and that personal identity and self-esteem reside only in the relationship with Jesus.
 This was a recurrent theme in Paul’s writings: